arcus-azure/arcus/community/blog/2020-01-2019-a-year-of-many-changes/README.md

 ## Transitioning to Azure Pipelines (YAML)

-When we started working on Arcus, Azure Pipelines with YAML support did not exist yet in Azure DevOps so we started off with the classic Builds & Releases.
+When we started working on Arcus, Azure Pipelines with YAML support did not exist yet in Azure DevOps so we started with the classic Builds & Releases.

-Overtime we've noticed that it was slowing us down from delivering features:
+Over time we've noticed that it was slowing us down from delivering features:

 - PRs didn't include build changes, so CI failed while it shouldn't
 - Somebody with the correct permissions had to perform manual changes after a PR was merged